amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 #### Stations not stages

-A quick answer fot the dilemma of refactoring to microservices is to deal with it as a **journey with many stations not stages**.
+A quick answer for the dilemma of refactoring to microservices is to deal with it as a **journey with many stations not stages**.

  Consider moving your code to modules, components, and probably services as stations in the journey from monolithic application architecture to microservices.
 Each step is an achievement and results in a better overall code structure.
 Taking one step forward is rewarding and manageable as opposed to moving all the way till the end.
 After each step, you may pause, inspect and adapt, then decide whether to move forward or break off if you're satisfied with what you've achieved: